TEAMMATES/teammates/docs/ide-setup.md

 1. Configure the following project-specific settings (all can be found in `Project → Properties → ...`, except for the HTML, CSS and XML settings which can be found in `Eclipse → Preferences → ...`):
    * Text encoding: `UTF-8` is used for text encoding.
      Configure for all the languages used in TEAMMATES in `Eclipse → Preferences → ...`.
-Change to the encoding to `UTF-8` if it is not the default value.
+Change the encoding to `UTF-8` if it is not the default value.
      * General: `General → Workspace → Text file encoding`.
      * HTML: `Web → HTML Files → Encoding`.
 Alternatively, tick `Use workspace encoding`.
      * CSS: `Web → CSS Files → Encoding`.